petergdoyle/vagrant-recipes/VagrantBoxes/README.md

 # Create CentOS-7 Vagrant VirtualBox box

-## Using Virtualbox Install CentOS-7 minimal iso and run the install from VirtualBox
+This article describes the process to create a Vagrant box from a CentOS/7 minimal iso image.
+The minimal image from CentOS is specfically bundled for Server distributions and for running VMs from the command line.
+While using a minimal image reduces the size of the image dramatically, it does need some additional utilities to make it more functional.

-###PreRequisites
+### PreRequisites
 #### Download the CentOS-7-x86_64-Minimal-1511.iso from https://www.centos.org/download

 #### Install VirtualBox and Download the Virtualbox Guest-Additions for your specific version of Virtualbox.
 To check which version of VirtualBox you are runnig, you can use the VirtualBox gui or just run the following command.